 The final NYS budget was passed and largely reflected what was proposed by the Governor in January for the areas of housing and human services.
-The Network offered an early budget analysis for its members.
+The Network offered a budget analysis for its members.

 The final $175 billion NYS budget passed early on April 1, 2019 and included big-ticket items including bail reform, congestion pricing, a permanent property tax cap, and a ban on single use plastic bags.
 In the areas of housing and human services, the final budget reflected largely what was proposed by the Governor in January.